- Carryout Bags Ordinance

 Note: Any business or individual may donate, sell and/or otherwise arrange for the pickup of recyclable materials.

-Get a free on-site waste assessment
+- Get a free On-site waste assessments.

 - Sonoma County Recycling Guide (English & Spanish) versions.